 The final development sits yet further south than its predecessors—the first one south of Interstate 64.
 McCormack House at Forest Park Southeast apartments place affordable assisted living all under one roof.

 For those who have read Part II, this development might bear more than a passing resemblance to the McCormack House at Westminster Place.
 It should.
 To the best of my knowledge, it’s more or less identical, thus explaining the shared namesake.
+Unlike the others featured here, I do not believe it is mixed income.
 I see no reason to fault standardization—quite naturally it reduces aggregate soft costs in terms of architect’s fees, and it probably cuts on some of the needed civil, mechanical and electrical engineering.
 One notable difference between this McCormack House and the one at Westminster is the surrounding environment.
 With Westminster Place, the assisted living sat on a primarily residential street, with other McCormack Baron Salazar developments abutting it.
 Here, it sits in relative isolation:

 The above photo offers a view across the street from Forest Park Southeast.
 At the junction of Manchester Avenue and Kingshighway Boulevard, the purlieus are hardly peaceful, and the street widths make them undesirable for pedestrian crossings.
 Fortunately a neighborhood of mostly intact housing and improving safety record stretches to the east of this facility.